- Create an Account: includes contact information

 5. Writing Sample(s)

-Applicants must submit one to two samples of writing electronically on the Online Admissions Application.
 These should demonstrate academic communication skills and be from previous university courses if available and should not exceed approximately 20 pages.
 The subject of the writing samples is less important than the quality of writing and clarity of ideas.
 For mature students or those who do not have writing samples from previous educational courses, please submit a published or professional writing.